 However, that social revolution has now brought us to a tipping point.
 Employees increasingly think of every application they touch in terms of social interaction, and this includes their learning management system and processes.
 Even for older employees, this increasing interest in social-enabled applications is evident – consider a June 2012 report from the Pew Internet & American Life Project that reported that the number of older adults (65 and older) signing up and using Facebook increased 150 percent from 2009 to 2011.

-Even with such strong adoption in all segments of the workforce, vr_socialcollab_supports_talent_managementthough, most organizations still report very poor ability to engage their employees with the social tools they have.
+Even with such strong adoption in all segments of the workforce, though, most organizations still report very poor ability to engage their employees with the social tools they have.
 Our benchmark research on social collaboration and human capital management shows that 50 percent of organizations do not manage informal social collaboration and learning well.
-In the same research we found that knowledge-sharing (49%), collaborating (37%) and learning (34%) were the top three ways in vr_nextgenworkforce_which_collaboration_technology_capabilitieswhich internal social media software helps organizations achieve their talent management goals, and that the learning and training group uses social media second-most in the organization.
+In the same research we found that knowledge-sharing (49%), collaborating (37%) and learning (34%) were the top three ways in which internal social media software helps organizations achieve their talent management goals, and that the learning and training group uses social media second-most in the organization.
 In our benchmark research on next-generation workforce management, organizations said that discussion forums (30%) and broadcast or Twitter-like capabilities (29%) are the two most-needed social collaboration capabilities.

 We will be launching benchmark research on the topic of social learning management to look at best practices organizations can use to succeed with social learning.
 It will also look at social learning in the broader context of HCM, information and technology, evaluating how and where social learning “plugs in” to other HCM processes and technologies, such as performance management and recruiting.
 We will look at how organizations use and plan to use social tools in the context of learning management, and how the social facet changes who uses learning management within the organization, how it gets used and what capabilities are most important to users.
 We expect this research to inform suppliers and buyers, educate the market and gauge the receptiveness of participants to new technologies and products.